secretstartups/handbook/people-group/learning-and-development/index.html.md

 _Why we exist_

-To guide team members on their career journey by maintaining a culture of learning and development so that GitLab is a great place to work.
-L&D is here to ensure team members can do their jobs so that GitLab can achieve results that make our customers and people happy.
+L&D is here to guide team members on their career journey by maintaining a culture of learning and development so that GitLab is a great place to work.
+We ensure team members can do their jobs so that GitLab can achieve results that make our customers and people happy.

 ### Vision